shepherdp/SAFyR_dev/README.md

     b = a @ 3          ; @ is the index operator, so b = "f"
     b = a @ (-2)       ; indexing also works with negative integers, so b = "a"

-### Structs

-Structs in SAFyR are, in their simplest form, collections of variables just like you would find in traditional C.  The syntax for creating a struct is the following:

-    : optional TYPENAME \[ optional arguments \] {
-        prop1 = arg1
-        prop2 = arg2
-        ...
-    }

-    ;; here is defined a new type called 'Fraction' that takes two parameters, a and b, and sets the instance properties, num and den, to those respective values.
-I then create a variable called 'myfrac' of that type, and initialize it with the values 7 and 4. ;;

-    :Fraction [a b] {
-        num = a
-        den = b
-    }

-    myfrac = Fraction(7 4)
-    print(myfrac)

-    >>> <struct Fraction> {'num': 7, 'den': 4}

-#### Struct Function Proxies

-SAFyR implements only a light natural melding of structs and functions.
-For instance, structs cannot have dedicated methods.
-Instead, SAFyR provides a way to control the inputs a struct gives to a function when it is passed as an argument.
-For example, we might want to define a `printall` function that will iterate through a container object and print out each value on its own line.
-That function would look like this:

-    : printall [ mylist ] <~ {
-        foreach i in mylist: print(i)
-    }

-This function takes a list or other iterable container as input, and prints each element on its own line.
-We might also have a struct type `mytype` that has three attributes: `x`, `y`, `z`.
-For this example, say we want `x` and `y` to be simple integers, but we want `z` to be a list.
-That struct definition would look like this:

-    :: mytype [a b c] {
-        x = a
-        y = b
-        z = c
-    }

-Perhaps we want a quick shorthand to pass the `z` property of any `mytype` variable we have into the `printall` function instead of having to refer to `mytype.z` directly.
-This can be implemented with function proxies in the following way:

-    : printall [ mylist ] <~ {
-        foreach i in mylist: print(i)
-    }

-    :: mytype [a b c] {
-        x = a
-        y = b
-        z = c

-        .printall <~ z            ;; we add the proxy here, and tell the printall function that any time it sees a mytype }                                object as input, take its z property as input instead ;;

-    myvar = mytype( 1 2 [7 8 9] )
-    printall(myvar)

-    >>> 7
-    >>> 8
-    >>> 9

-This behavior can also be used to override the functionality of built in operators (+, *, etc.).
-For example, say that when we want to "add" an instance of `mytype` to something else, we really just want to add its `x` value.

-    :: mytype [a b c] {
-        x = a
-        y = b
-        z = c

-        .+ <~ z            ; we add the proxy here, and tell the + operator that any time it sees a mytype }                         object an operand, take its x property as input instead ;;

-    a = mytype(1 2 3)
-    print(a + 6)           ; a's x property is equal to 1, so that is what 6 gets added to
-    >>> 7

-    c = mtype(4 5 6)
-    print(a + c)           ; a's x property is equal to 1, and c's is equal to 4, resulting in 5
-    >>> 5

 ### Basic Control Flow

 #### Conditionals